System Design Space

 Open source

 Incident Management is an engineering discipline, not a set of ad-hoc actions during an outage.
-It defines how teams detect problems, coordinate on-call response, make escalation decisions, and turn incidents into systemic improvements.
+It defines how teams trigger incident response, coordinate on-call duty, make escalation decisions, and turn failures into systemic improvements.

-Combined with Observability & Monitoring Design and SLI/SLO practicesit provides an operating model: who owns response, when escalation is mandatory, and how lessons are captured through postmortems.
+Combined with Observability & Monitoring Design and SLI/SLO practices it gives the team an operating model: who owns response, when escalation is mandatory, where runbooks live, and how lessons are captured through postmortems.

 One operating model

-Incident management connects detection, triage, mitigation, communications, and recovery into a single controllable process.
+Incident management ties detection, triage, mitigation, communications, and recovery into a process the team can repeat under pressure.

-During an incident, teams should not debate authority: Incident Commander, service owner, and escalation channels are predefined.
+During an incident, authority should not be negotiated in real time: the incident commander, service owner, and escalation channels are already known.

-A blameless postmortem turns stress into engineering improvement: action items, owners, deadlines, and execution tracking.
+A blameless postmortem turns stress into engineering improvements: action items, owners, deadlines, and follow-through.

 Incident lifecycle: from signal to learning